Short-Term Rentals

 CITY OF NANAIMO REQUIREMENTS

-*The City of Nanaimo’s short-term rental regulations remain unchanged, however, a staff report will be presented to Council on March 18, 2024 summarizing the short-term rental licensing scheme since its effective date on April 1, 2022.
-Depending on Council’s decision and direction, further changes to bylaws and regulations may be implemented.
+*The City of Nanaimo’s short-term rental regulations remain unchanged, however, a staff report was presented to Council on March 18, 2024 summarizing the short-term rental licensing scheme since its effective date on April 1, 2022.
+At the meeting, Council approved a review of related bylaws to improve short-term rental compliance and enforcement.
+Staff will be returning to Council at a future date with recommendations.

 Amendments to City of Nanaimo Zoning and Parking Bylaws were adopted on February 7, 2022 to allow and regulate the operation of short-term rentals within a primary residence in zones where residential use is permitted.